matoblac/my-ecs-app/backend/src/domain/ai/ReadMe.md

     - ChatRepository: handles all interaction with the chat repository (real or simulated)
     - ChatMessage: the message from the user
     - ChatParticipant: the participant in the chat(user,role,etc.)

+*Domain/team layer: `This is where the team context is injected into the AI context.`

+    - Team: the team from the user
+    - TeamRepository: the repository for the team
+    - TeamService: the service for the team
+    - TeamContextPolicy: the policy for the team